sakshi4863/jaya-singh-dev.github.io/README.md

 - Made responsive design for mobile and desktop

 ## Skills
-HTML • CSS • JavaScript • Wix • WordPress
+HTML • CSS • JavaScript • Wix

 ---
 Beginner level, excited to learn and work on real projects.